danglenzig/fsgp_algorithms_and_data_structures_assignment/PATHFINDING_DOCUMENTATION.md

 - `goalTextPosX/goalTextPosY` exist in `PathfindingSceneDrawData` but are not filled/used.
 - The “draw solution path in red” feature is present but commented out in `RenderSystem::DrawMazeSolution`.

-## What to evaluate in code

-If you are reviewing this for the algorithm/data-structures portion, the key parts are:

-- Maze generation with explicit neighbor selection + backtracking: `SquareMaze::SquareMaze` (`Pathfinding/MazeTools.h`)
-- Graph representation via adjacency list: `SquareMaze::AsGraph`
-- BFS shortest path + path reconstruction: `PathfindingSceneMgr::GetShortestPath` (`Pathfinding/PathfindingSceneMgr.h`)
-- Visualization pipeline: `PathfindingSceneMgr` → `PathfindingSceneDrawData` → `RenderSystem`